BradF-99/BradF-99/README.md

 ## Am I open for new opportunities?

-Only if I wipe the production database at work, and if said new opportunity doesn't involve me doing the Revelian test again.
+Only if I wipe the production database at work - and if said new opportunity doesn't involve me doing a Revelian assessment again.

 ## Social Gubbins